-A novel feature of the proposed diploma is the development of a suite of 1 cu courses focused on developing relevant skills.
+A novel feature of the proposed diploma is the development of a suite of one-cu courses focused on relevant issues and skills required by students.
 These courses will allow specific topics that were identified during the consultation to be included in the diploma.
 Currently five courses have been approved and are being developed for online delivery, as follows: